Mandar-Sharma/Laying-Anchors/README.md

 # Laying Anchors
-This repository anonymously hosts the codebase, datasets, and models for the EMNLP 22 submission "Laying Anchors: Semantically Priming Numerals in Language Modeling"
+This repository anonymously hosts the codebase, datasets, and models for the ACL 23 submission "Laying Anchors: Semantically Priming Numerals in Language Modeling"

 > **Note:** As the saved PyTorch models are larger in size, [Git LFS](https://git-lfs.github.com/) was used to push these models to Git.
 Please make sure you have it installed in your system.